National Teen Pregnancy Prevention Month

 Information about the OAH TPP Program

-- The teen birth rate is at a historic low, but the United States still has one of the highest rates in the industrialized world.
+- The teen birth rate in the United States is at a historic low, but it remains higher than the rate in many other developed countries.

-- Teen birth rates differ substantially by age, racial and ethnic group, and region of the country.
+- Teen birth rates differ substantially by age, racial/ethnic group, and region of the country.

 - Birth rates are higher among Hispanic and black adolescents than among their white counterparts.

-- While Hispanics have the highest teen birth rates, there has been a dramatic decline in rates, with a 50% reduction since 2007.
+- While Hispanics still have a higher teen birth rate than their black and white peers, there has been a substantial decline in recent years.

 - Read more on the Trends in Teen Pregnancy section of the OAH website.